-In addition, we provide an appropriations update on Title IV program funding for the 2023-24 award year.
+In addition, we provide an appropriations update on Title IV program funding for the 2024-25 award year.

-Due to the impacts of the coronavirus pandemic, the U.S. Department of Education (ED) took action to mitigate the negative economic effects on federal student loan borrowers by providing a number of flexibilities.
-These temporary flexibilities include a suspension of loan payments and interest accrual, and a halt to collections on defaulted loans.
-There are several tables and figures in this report that are impacted as a result of these changes.
-Under each affected table/figure, you will find a "COVID-19 note" with a brief explanation of the changes reflected.

-At the time of this profile's release, student loan borrowers are scheduled to resume making monthly payments in October 2023, and interest will begin to accrue on September 1, 2023.
-There will also, per ED's guidance, be a 12-month on-ramp back into repayment, during which time interest will accrue, but the adverse consequences associated with delinquency will be suspended.
-The overall impacts of COVID-19 on student loan borrowing, repayment, and other aspects of federal student aid may not be known for several years.
+Due to the impacts of the coronavirus pandemic (COVID-19), the U.S. Department of Education (ED) took action to mitigate the negative economic effects on federal student loan borrowers by providing a number of flexibilities.
+These temporary flexibilities included a suspension of loan payments and interest accrual, and a halt to collections on defaulted loans.
+Interest on federal student loans began to accrue on Sept.
+1, 2023, and student loan borrowers resumed making monthly payments in October 2023.
+In order to promote borrower success, ED has provided a 12-month on-ramp back into repayment through Sept.
+30, 2024.
+During this period, interest continues to accrue but borrowers are not reported as delinquent if they miss a payment, and their loans will not go into default.
+The overall impacts of the COVID-19 pandemic on student loan borrowing, repayment, and other aspects of federal student aid may not be known for several years.
 NASFAA will continue to update our National Student Aid Profile with new data as it is released annually to help further inform the community.